osg-htc/docs/docs/other/monitor-kubernetes-kuantifier.md

        kubectl -n monitoring create job --from=cronjob/kuantifier-cronjob kuantifier-test-job kubectl -n monitoring get pod | grep kuantifier-test-job

-1. Inspect the logs from the processor initContainer, which queries prometheus to generate output records.
+1. Inspect the logs from the processor initContainer, which queries Prometheus to generate output records.

        :::console
        kubectl -n monitoring logs <test-job-pod-name> -c processor

-1. Inspect the logs from the gratia-output container, which sends the output records to GRACC.
+1. Inspect the logs from the `gratia-output` container, which sends the output records to GRACC.

        :::console
        kubectl -n monitoring logs <test-job-pod-name> -c gratia-output

-If both the processor initContainer and gratia-output container run to completion without error, the next step is to confirm with a member of the OSG technology team that the results are visible in GRACC.
+If both the processor initContainer and `gratia-output` container run to completion without error, the next step is to confirm with a member of the OSG technology team that the results are visible in GRACC.